pingryiRT/DistributedComputing-Docs/paper.md

 ### Incentive
 One weakness of other systems that use a hash-based proof of work for time-stamping (eg bitcoin) is that they spend a huge amount of computation power on performing hashes which corresponds to spending real-world resources like energy.
 Wasting computation power is never ideal, especially in a network designed specifically to equitably share that resource.
 A property of this network (TODO For real, we need a name!) is that the network will self-regulate a worker's incentive.

 In general a worker can gain reputation by either, solving real problems for a master, or hashing blocks into the block chain, and a history of their choices will be maintained in their reputation score.
-When choosing workers to complete their jobs, a master will be able to screen potential workers based o ntheiry reputation score.
-So in the event that no one is hashing transactions into the blcokchain, masters may reward nodes who have worked on the block chain recently by giving them more work, and refrain from giving work to nodes who have not pulled their share of the weight thus incentivizing more hashing into the blockchain.
+When choosing workers to complete their jobs, a master will be able to screen potential workers based on their reputation score.
+So in the event that no one is hashing transactions into the blockchain, masters may reward nodes who have worked on the block chain recently by giving them more work, and refrain from giving work to nodes who have not pulled their share of the weight: thus incentivizing more hashing into the blockchain.
 On the other hand, if too many peers have been competing to hash blocks into the block chain, masters can reward nodes who have done real work with more jobs in the future.
+Masters are incentivized to do this, because inefficiencies in the spread of computational power over the different jobs ultimately hurts the master.

+(TODO CURRENCY?
+Allowing different payments based on reputation scores/other metrics —> one example is instead of not accepting the work of nodes that don’t pull their weight in one of the above, masters could just charge them a surcharge?)

 Trust and Reliability